-Many techniques for driving efficiently apply regardless of the vehicle, but there are also some ways to adapt your driving style and habits to better suit the electric taxi.
+Many techniques for driving efficiently apply regardless of the vehicle, but there are also some ways to adapt your driving style and habits to better suit your vehicle.

 By following a few simple tips can help ensure you’re maximising your electric range - meaning lower fuel costs and fewer stops to recharge.

-No-one likes getting in to a cold cab
+No-one likes getting in to a cold vehicle

 In an electric vehicle, the cabin temperature is maintained electrically using energy from the drive battery.

-When charging your TX, whether overnight at home or on-street, you can set a ‘Parking Climate’ timer to prewarm or pre-cool the cabin using the mains electricity.
+When charging your vehicle, whether overnight at home or on-street, you can set a ‘Parking Climate’ timer to prewarm or pre-cool the cabin using the mains electricity.

 Stay in the blue

-With responsive controls and plenty of performance, TX is a fun cab to drive - the electric motor provides its torque straight away, without needing to rev up like a petrol or diesel engine… and it’s so quiet that most drivers accelerate more quickly than they usually would.
+With responsive controls and plenty of performance, TX or VN5 is a fun vehicle to drive - the electric motor provides its torque straight away, without needing to rev up like a petrol or diesel engine… and it’s so quiet that most drivers accelerate more quickly than they usually would.

 The gauge on the driver display is a good indicator of how efficiently you’re driving, it shows the power being used in real-time.
 The more the needle moves, the move energy you’re using; so try to drive smoothly and consistently, avoiding the extremes of the gauge.